-The axial stress vs. differential stress curves for direct load-ing tests (Figures 3a,b) reveal that the behaviour of polycrystalline antigorite samples is linearly elastic up over a large stress range, typically $\gtrsim 80\%$ of rock strength.
-Deviation from linear elastic behaviour, i.e., yield point, occurs close to rock failure, which is abrupt and associated with a large stress drop.
-Such "elastic-brittle" behaviour is observed at all confining pressures ≤ 150 MPa, although a minor amount of strain weakening prior to rock failure is observed at $P_c = 150$ MPa.
-The behaviour of the Westerly granite sample is also brittle at $P_c = 100$ MPa, however, the yield point in granite occurs at about 50% of rock strength, which is a much lower percentage than observed for antigorite.
+The axial stress versus differential stress curves for direct loading tests (Figures 3a and 3b) reveal that the behavior of polycrystalline antigorite samples is linearly elastic up over a large stress range, typically $\gtrsim 80\%$ of rock strength.
+Deviation from linear elastic behavior, that is, yield point, occurs close to rock failure, which is abrupt and associated with a large stress drop.
+Such "elastic-brittle" behavior is observed at all confining pressures $\leq$ 150 MPa, although a minor amount of strain weakening prior to rock failure is observed at $P_c = 150$ MPa.
+The behavior of the Westerly granite (WG) sample is also brittle at $P_c = 100$ MPa; however, the yield point in granite occurs at about 50% of rock strength, which is a much lower percentage than observed for antigorite.

-At $P_c = 100$ MPa, antigorite strength is only about 25% less than that of Westerly granite (Figure 3b).
-The differential stress at brittle failure for antigorite (σ{max} , Table 1), follows a Coulomb failure criterion. σ{max} increases linearly with confining pressure (Figures 3a,b) as $\sigma{max} = 305 + 3.59P_c$ if values are expressed in MPa (fit over all rock failure data of Table 1, except samples VA-IV.14&15).
-If written in terms of the normal (σ_n) and shear stress (τ) acting on the failure plane, this criterion is expressed as $\tau = 81 + 0.68\sigma_n$, where the second coefficient on the r.h.s. of this equation is the coefficient of static friction.
-Although experiments in this study are limited to 150 MPa confining stress, the failure criterion and high values of antigorite strength are in excellent agreement with previous experimental results of Raleigh and Paterson [1968] and Escartín et al. [1997].
+At $P_c = 100$ MPa, antigorite strength is only about 25% less than that of WG (Figure 3b).
+The differential stress at brittle failure for antigorite ( $\sigma{max}$ , Table 1) follows a Coulomb failure criterion.
+The $\sigma{max}$ increases linearly with confining pressure (Figures 3a and 3b) as $\sigma{max} = 305 + 3.59P_c$ if values are expressed in megapascals (fit over all rock failure data of Table 1, except samples VA-IV.14 and VA-IV.15).
+If written in terms of the normal ( $\sigma_n$ ) and shear stress ( $\tau$ ) acting on the failure plane, this criterion is expressed as $\tau = 81 + 0.68\sigma_n$ , where the second coefficient on the right-hand side of this equation is the coefficient of static friction.
+Although experiments in this study are limited to 150 MPa confining stress, the failure criterion and high values of antigorite strength are in excellent agreement with previous experimental results of Raleigh and Paterson (1965) and Escartín et al. (1997).

-The volumetric strain vs. effective mean stress curves for direct loading tests are shown in Figure 3c.
-The initial part of these curves - until the value of effective mean stress reaches the confining pressure, for a given experiment - corresponds to hydrostatic compression, followed by axial deformation.
+The volumetric strain versus effective mean stress curves for direct loading tests are shown in Figure 3c.
+The initial part of these curves-until the value of effective mean stress reaches the confining pressure, for a given experiment-corresponds to hydrostatic compression, followed by axial deformation.
 For all samples, volumetric strain increases approximately linearly with effective mean stress, which corresponds to elastic compression.
-Potential deviation from this elastic "reference" line towards negative volumetric strain defines the onset of dilatancy [Paterson and Wong, 2005], i.e., inelastic volume increase.
-The dilatancy observed prior to failure on antigorite samples at all confining pressures is negligible (<0.05% volumetric strain), particularly if compared to Westerly granite ($\approx 0.3\%$ volumetric strain at $P_c = 100$ MPa, Figure 3c).
+Potential deviation from this elastic "reference" line toward negative volumetric strain defines the onset of dilatancy (Paterson & Wong, 2005), that is, inelastic volume increase.
+The dilatancy observed prior to failure on antigorite samples at all confining pressures is negligible (< 0.05% volumetric strain), particularly if compared to WG ( $\approx 0.3\%$ volumetric strain at $P_c = 100$ MPa, Figure 3c).
 The onset of (any) dilatancy in antigorite is observed very close to failure, at all confining pressures.
-However, detection of dilatancy at such late stages prior to failure could be biased by the effect of strain localisation on local strain gauge measurements as described above [see also Escartín et al., 1997].
-In contrast, Westerly granite starts dilating at about 50-60% of failure stress (at $P_c = 100 \text{ MPa}$, Figure 3c), as previously reported in many previous experimental studies (e.g., Brace et al. [1966]).
-The comparative test on Westerly granite also demonstrates that any noticeable dilatancy in antigorite specimens would have been measured by the strain gauges.
-The "non-dilatant" particular character of antigorite brittle deformation observed in this study is consistent with results first reported by Escartín et al. [1997] at similar confining pressures.
+However, detection of dilatancy at such late stages prior to failure could be biased by the effect of strain localization on local strain gauge measurements as described above (see also Escartín et al., 1997).
+In contrast, WG starts dilating at about 50-60% of failure stress (at $P_c = 100$ MPa, Figure 3c), as previously reported in many previous experimental studies (e.g., Brace et al., 1966).
+The comparative test on WG also demonstrates that any noticeable dilatancy in antigorite specimens would have been measured by the strain gauges.
+The "nondilatant" particular character of antigorite brittle deformation observed in this study is consistent with results first reported by Escartín et al. (1997) at similar confining pressures.